AnyBody/ammr/Docs/body/leg_tlem2_model.md

     "Tlem 2.0–A comprehensive musculoskeletal geometry dataset for subject-specific modeling of lower extremity", J. Biomech.,48(5) (2015) 734-741.

-Other usefull papers using or related to the TLEM2 model are:

 [^cite_ca16]: Carbone,V., "Subject-specific lower extremity modeling: personalization of
     musculoskeletal models using medical imaging and functional measurements",